 When you turn off the game or stop playing altogether, you can use the items, for example, a sword or a shield, in another game, sell them on an external market or convert them into cryptocurrency.
 Blockchain makes each item unique and transferrable.

 Blockchain allows you to create items and store their information.
-For example, the requirements might be to create an item, name it, have a picture to go along with that item, define the quantity and the ownership of these items.
+For example, the requirements might be to create an item, name it, have a picture to go along with that item, and define the quantity and the ownership of these items.
 It would look similar to this:

 - Golden shield